1. Select a discrete app icon.

 - Download a tool kit.
 They contain everything you need to start raising awareness—and more!—and help end violence.
 Here are 5 to start with.

-- Hold a silent witness exhibit, purple lights night or clothesline project to raise awareness of domestic violence in your community.
+- Hold a silent witness exhibit like purple lights night to raise awareness of domestic violence in your community.

 - Organize a bra drive.
 Survivors at domestic violence shelters are in desperate need of bras and feminine products, as one woman found out.
 Join her efforts to help get survivors what they need.

 - Share the stories of survivors who are thriving on your social media accounts.

 - Attend local events.
 Find events near you on our DomesticShelters Events Page.

 Looking for someone to speak with?
 Enter your location to find phone numbers for domestic violence experts in your area.